Death Locket: Avengers Undercover

 Once news broke about Arcade's kidnappings, Death Locket and the other Murder World Survivors became infamous.
 Death Locket was the subject of S.H.I.E.L.D. agents gushing over her actions in the Arena, which was something she did not appreciate.
 However, when Anachronism reveals Bloodstone's gone missing, all the survivors team up to head to Bagalia to find him.
-On their way in, Death Locket reveals that she really doesn't know how to fight, but Hazmat encourages her to use her gun and then congratulates her on how well it worked.
+On their way in, Death Locket reveals that she really does not know how to fight, but Hazmat encourages her to use her gun and then congratulates her on how well it worked.
 Once they find Bloodstone, he reveals that he enjoys life among the villains, and the others, minus Cammi, start to enjoy it as well.
 Death Locket even gets hit on by Excavator of the Wrecking Crew.
 When Cammi tries to tell the others to leave, Bloodstone instead has Daimon Hellstrom teleport the group to Arcade's latest party so they can kill him.
 While at the party, Death Locket escorts Cullen and Nico to take down Arcade's computers and stop his powers so the group can fight him.
 They succeed and beat up Arcade before Hazmat kills him with a large radiation blast.
-After escaping the mansion, the group is captured by S.H.I.E.L.D., but are soon "rescued" by Daimon Hellstorm.
+After escaping the mansion, the group is captured by S.H.I.E.L.D., but are soon "rescued" by Daimon Hellstrom.
 The Son of Satan brings the group before Baron Zemo who offers the group a chance to join his forces.
 While taking the tour of Bagalia given by Constrictor, Becca and Chase find themselves bonding with the Young Masters.
 Once again, Becca finds herself bonding with Excavator.
 The rest of the group meets up while Becca is hanging out with the Young Masters.
-Every member of the group, with the exception of Cammi, accepts Baron Zemo's offer.
+Every member of the group, with the exception of Cammi, accepts Zemo's offer.
 While playing games with Excavator and the Young Masters, which include firing laser guns at each other during kart races, Chase tries to get Death Locket alone, saying he has been trying to do so for a week.
 Before Chase can tell her a secret, an alarm sounds and the Young Masters are called into action.
 The group battles A.I.M. on A.I.M.
 Island.
 She begins to enjoy combat, thinking of it as a game.
 Death Locket sees Captain America land a Quinjet in the battle.
 Excavator encourages her to shoot Captain America in the back.
 Chase intervenes and saves the captain's life and attacks Excavator.
 He informs Becca that the group never really joined the Masters of Evil and have infiltrated the group to try and take them down from the inside.
 As Excavator and Chase battle, they tell Death Locket to pick a side, and in a state of panic she fires and shoots Chase in the chest.
 When returning to Bagalia, Death Locket lies to the group saying Chase was injured in combat.
 He is left comatose.
 Over the span of three months, Death Locket embraced being part of the Young Masters.
 Getting a new costume, haircut, and a number of piercings on her right ear and eyebrow.
 She is enjoying battling the forces of S.H.I.E.L.D.
 Hazmat tries to secretly contact Becca, who reveals she knew the truth of the undercover team.
 She, and the other Young Masters, ambush Hazmat, but were defeated.
-Death Locket joins with the forces of Bagalia to fight the number of superheroes who came to rescue the team and confront Baron Zemo.
-Baron Zemo, Madame Masque, Constrictor, Daimon Hellstrom, and Death Locket teleport onto the S.H.I.E.L.D.
+Death Locket joins with the forces of Bagalia to fight the number of superheroes who came to rescue the team and confront Zemo.
+Zemo, Madame Masque, Constrictor, Daimon Hellstrom, and Death Locket teleport onto the S.H.I.E.L.D.
 Hellicarrier Circe.
 The Baron has Death Locket use her powers to crack the helicarrier's guidance system and fly them out, which she easily achieves.
-After gaining control of the helicarrier, she hacked into S.H.I.E.L.D.'s communication network, which gave Baron Zemo access to every television, phone, computer, and tablet in the world.
+After gaining control of the helicarrier, she hacked into S.H.I.E.L.D.'s communication network, which gave Zemo access to every television, phone, computer, and tablet in the world.
 When confronted by Cammi, now using Arcade's God Mode technology from Murderworld, Death Locket surrenders.
 She escapes with the Masters of Evil and is last seen as the pilot of their airship.